 Steeve Chung Kim Yuen

-Steeve is a graduate of the University of Cape Town.
+Associate Professor Steeve Chung Kim Yuen is the Deputy Director of the BISRU Centre.
+He is a graduate of the University of Cape Town.
 He obtained his BSc in Engineering (Mechanical) in 1997 before completing a Masters degree in Engineering in the field of Structural Impact (looking at deformation and tearing of quadrangular stiffened plates subjected to uniform blast load) in 2000.
-He completed his PhD in the field of crashworthiness under the supervision of Prof. G. Nurick in 2006.
-He is an NRF rated researcher (Y1) and is currently employed as a Senior Lecturer in the Department of Mechanical Engineering.
+He completed his PhD in the field of crashworthiness in 2006.
+He is an NRF rated researcher (C1) and is currently employed as an Associate Professor in the Department of Mechanical Engineering.
+Steeve's research interests focus mostly on the response of structures to blast loading (both in air and buried charges (towards developing blast protection structures) and impact loading (crashworthiness).

 Thin-walled structures have been widely used for their energy absorption capabilities, particularly in the petro-chemical and nuclear industries as well as in crashworthiness design of vehicles (cars, buses, trains, and aeroplane) where the life of passengers is at risk in the event of a collision.